DanRDT/GMHP-Pepper-Robot/README.txt

 The image property should be a string that is the path to the image starting with menu/ and ending with the image name and type (Example: menu/pizza.png).
 The image should be in the project/html/resources/images/menu/ folder.
 Feel free to delete any images you don't need from the folder.
 You can use the same image for multiple variants.

+Other

+Running on PC Browser

+To open pepper webpage code on browser instead of pepper tablet, open http://pepper.local/apps/.lastUploadedChoregrapheBehavior/index.html in your browser.

+Default Credentials
+Username: "nao"
+Password: "nao"

+Running on Pepper without PC

+After connecting and running the software, you can your change your PC's wifi connection and it will continue to run the app on its own.
+Then you can close the choreograph app and now the app if fully self sufficient.